kazzical/04.16-1-/README.md

-start with main.js be sure to go though all and read it all move on to string.js after and read though it all
+start with main.js be sure to go through all and read it all. move on to string.js after and read through it all.